Here it is! My Tokyo Ultimate Travel Guide, to help you plan your first time in Tokyo

-However, I noticed that I never been into further details on what to do in Tokyo, what to see in Tokyo or what to eat in Tokyo or any kind of Tokyo Guide basically.
-During my last trip to Japan, I had spent two days to “plan” my best friend and I trip so we could have some sort of guideline as it was her first time there!
+However, I noticed that I never been into further details on what to do in Tokyo, what to see in Tokyo or what to eat in Tokyo or any Tokyo Guide.
+During my last trip to Japan, I had spent two days to “plan” my best friend, and I trip so we could have some guideline as it was her first time there!

-Since then I send it to a few friends of mine who enjoyed it so I thought why not share with you the top things to do in Tokyo by writing a Tokyo travel guide for the first time!
+Since then I send it to a few friends of mine who enjoyed it, so I thought why not share with you the top things to do in Tokyo by writing the Ultimate Tokyo Travel Guide the first timer!

 Table Of Contents

-- 1.1 How To Get To Tokyo From The Airport ->
+- 1.1 How To Get To Tokyo From The Narita/Haneda Airport ->

 - 1.2 How To Get Around Tokyo: Subway: Pasmo or Suica ->